 The observed neutrino energies from Seyfert galaxies are in the range $E_{\nu} \sim 0.3-30 $ TeV (excluding NGC 7469, from which neutrino energies $>$ 100 TeV), implying parent proton energies of $E_{\rm p}\sim 6-600$ TeV, with a typical energy ratio of $\sim 20$ between parent protons and neutrinos produced.
 From Eq (\ref{eq_ratio1}), the corresponding timescale ratio in this proton energy range is $t_{p\gamma,{\rm X}}/t_{pp}\sim 6.0-600.8$, suggesting that the $p\gamma$ interaction with X-ray photons is much less efficient than the $pp$ collision in producing neutrinos.
 Similarly, for the $p\gamma$ process between protons and disk photons, we have

-where the disk luminosity is approximated by the bolometric luminosity $L_{\rm bol}$ and $\epsilon_{\rm d}$ is the characteristic photon energy of the disk~\citep{woo2002active}.
+where the disk luminosity is approximated by the bolometric luminosity $L_{\rm bol}$ and $\epsilon_{\rm d}$ is the maximum photon energy of the disk~\cite{woo2002active}, which can be estimated by the effective temperature at the innermost stable circular orbit (ISCO).
 We can also evaluate the timescale ratio between $p\gamma$ interaction with the disk photon and the $pp$ collisions as

 which suggests that this process could dominate over $pp$ collisions.
 However, the typical proton energy required for this interaction is $\tilde{E}_{p-X}=0.5m_{\rm p}c^2\cdot0.3~{\rm GeV}/\epsilon_{\rm d}\simeq 5~{\rm PeV}$.
-The corresponding neutrino energy is \(\sim250~{\rm TeV}\), which is much greater than most of the observed neutrino energies, implying that this process may contribute to the highest end of the neutrino spectrum but is unlikely to account for the entire observed energy range.
+The corresponding neutrino energy is \(\sim250~{\rm TeV}\), which is much greater than most of the observed neutrino energies, implying that $p\gamma$ may contribute to the highest end of the neutrino spectrum but is unlikely to account for the entire observed energy range.
 Therefore, \(pp\) collisions are expected to be the dominant mechanism for neutrino production in this model.

-Protons may lose energy through the Bethe–Heitler (BH) process at lower energies, which could suppress neutrino production in the low-energy band.
-The maximum efficiency of this process occurs during interactions with disk photons, for which the timescale is
+Protons may lose energy through the Bethe–Heitler (BH) process at lower energies , which could suppress neutrino production in the low-energy band.
+The maximum efficiency of this process occurs during interactions with disk photons~\cite{murase2022hidden}, for which the timescale is